You Own My Heart Excerpt

-“You’re still married then.”
+“You’re still married, then.”

 “I guess.
 Separated.
 On my way to divorce.”
-Glen looked down so she didn’t outright dismiss him.
+Glen looked down, so she didn’t outright dismiss him.

 Honey wiped a few glasses and put them away.
 She grabbed his empty and set it on the tray and then leaned on the bar.
 “What happened?”
 She was curious.
 People fascinated her.
 She’d spent her entire life studying people.
 Interactions.
 Reactions.
-One of the perks of being on her own a lot as a young child.
+One of the realities of being on her own a lot as a young child.
 She looked to others to fill the void.

 “She cheated on me with my boss.”

 The guy was trouble, but trouble was something Honey could handle.
 She just didn’t want to handle his kind of trouble.
 The kind that would kick a girl in the ass if she wasn’t careful.
-She worked for the guy, no way was she going there.
+She worked for the guy.
+No way was she going there.

 Not that he’d tried anything.
-She bit her bottom lip, and absently ran the cloth along the bar.
+She bit her bottom lip and absently ran the cloth along the bar.
 Was it weird that he hadn’t?

 “Where are you from?”